Pacifier Teeth: Risks, Prevention, and Solutions

 Braces apply pressure to shift teeth into the correct alignment.
 Both traditional and discreet options like lingual braces or Invisalign can be effective.

-ii.
+iI.
 Veneers

-iii.
+iII.
 Other Appliances

 These include clear aligners, tongue cribs, bite blocks, retainers, high-pull headgear, and vertical pull chin cups.